 You can’t help your kid – or yourself – build a strong, healthy life if you start with a shaky foundation.
 I needed to strengthen mine and parent from a place of hope and optimism, not fear and anxiety.
 When I began to realize that my child could have a fulfilling life, that she could thrive, I saw a way out of my panic.

-Elaine’s guidance will help you turn the chaos into calm.
+will help you turn the chaos into calm

 What prompted this change?
-For one, I was diagnosed with ADHD at age 40.
+For one, I was diagnosed with attention and learning issues at age 40.
 Suddenly, my whole life made sense!
 At the same time, I had two powerful allies on my side: a nutritionist who taught me that small changes could make a big impact, and a coach who – finally! – offered me the support and connection I so desperately craved.

 Full of hope and purpose, I went back to school and earned my coaching certification.
 Why?
-Because that coach saved my life!
+Because coaching permanently improved my life and the dynamic in my family!
 I wanted to provide that same compassion, understanding, and light for all those other parents who were “off the radar” too.
-I often refer to is as my Scarlet O’Hara moment, when I raised my hands to the sky (yes, literally — a little drama keeps things interesting, right?) and declared, “As God is my witness, no parent of complex kids shall ever have to go through what I went through those first ten years.”
+I often refer to is as my Scarlet O’Hara moment, when I raised my hands to the sky (yes, literally — a little drama keeps things interesting, right?) and declared, “As God is my witness, no parent shall ever have to go through what I went through those first ten years.”
 Parents would have a community; they would never have to feel as alone and desperate as I did.

-Is parenting a complex kid still difficult?
-Sure.
+Is parenting still difficult?
+At times, sure.
 Do I still worry from time to time?
 You bet.
 Are there days when I’m exhausted?
 Yes.
 But there’s always a “but.”
 But I know it’s manageable.
 But I know I can handle it.
-But I know my family is going to thrive.
-But I know I can make the difference – and that you can too.
+But my family is thriving.
+But I can make the difference.

 A Wesleyan University graduate (Connecticut) and CORO Fellow (New York), my passion for community, coaching, parenting, and politics has led to a number of initiatives:

-- Co-founding ImpactADHD, the first virtual coaching and training resources designed specifically for parents of children with ADHD
+- Co-founding ImpactADHD®, the first virtual coaching and training resource designed specifically for parents raising children in complex circumstances

-- Launching Touchstone Coaching, a leadership, executive, and personal coaching practice, and pioneered the Touchstone Method to help clients overcome obstacles and develop strategies for change and growth
+- Launching Touchstone Coaching, a leadership, executive, and personal coaching practice, and pioneering the Touchstone Method to help clients overcome obstacles and develop strategies for change and growth

 - Founding one of the largest political action committees in Georgia

-- Launching a Speakers Series to support service providers and caregivers of kids with special needs
+- Curating a Speakers Series to support service providers and caregivers of kids with a wide range of complex needs

-- Working with the NYC Commission on the Status of Women, Planned Parenthood Federation of American, and on the Governor’s Council for Maternal and Infant Health (Georgia)
+- Working with the NYC Commission on the Status of Women, Planned Parenthood Federation of America, and on the Governor’s Council for Maternal and Infant Health (Georgia)